 This is the main question of the day.
 You can use all that you have learned about igneous rocks to help you find rocks and minerals more easily.
-If you want to find crystals, or large chunks of minerals, you’ll be looking for intrusive rock.
+If you want to find crystals or large chunks of minerals, you’ll be looking for an intrusive rock.

-First, find the type of rock which typically houses the mineral you are searching for.
-Then, look around online for the types of structures which typically exhibit this type of igneous rock.
+First, find the type of rock that typically houses the mineral you are searching for.
+Then, look online for the types of structures that typically exhibit this type of igneous rock.

 Next, find some geological information about your region – typically these structures will appear on a map or in a geological explanation.